Will Kimbrough: Influences

 Born and raised on the Alabama Gulf Coast, Kimbrough ingested eclectic FM radio sounds and the music of nearby New Orleans as a young man.
 His sound has been influenced by traditions of folk, blues, gospel, country, punk rock and jazz.

-Will Kimbrough described "When Your Lovin' Comes Around" from his 2014 release, Sideshow Love, as "a little bit of a tribute to JJ Cale," who he said was a significant influence on his music.
+Kimbrough described "When Your Lovin' Comes Around" from his 2014 release, Sideshow Love, as "a little bit of a tribute to J. J. Cale", who he said was a significant influence on his music.

 Social commentary

 The songs on his album Americanitis, such as "Warring Ways" and "Everyone's in Love", have been described by Kimbrough as anti-war and anti-greed themed.

 His album Wings explores themes surrounding the conflicts between family and career, love and work, parents and children.
 The music is based in folk rock, with touches of guitar, cello, saxophone, trumpet, banjo, and Hammond organ.